Peano–Jordan measure: Extension to more complicated sets

 where the infimum and supremum are taken over simple sets $S.$ The set $B$ is said to be a Jordan measurable set if the inner measure of $B$ equals the outer measure.
 The common value of the two measures is then simply called the Jordan measure of $B$.
 The Jordan measure is the set function that sends Jordan measurable sets to their Jordan measure.

 It turns out that all rectangles (open or closed), as well as all balls, simplexes, etc., are Jordan measurable.
 Also, if one considers two continuous functions, the set of points between the graphs of those functions is Jordan measurable as long as that set is bounded and the common domain of the two functions is Jordan measurable.
 Any finite union and intersection of Jordan measurable sets is Jordan measurable, as well as the set difference of any two Jordan measurable sets.
 A compact set is not necessarily Jordan measurable.
-For example, the fat Cantor set is not.
+For example, the ε-Cantor set is not.
 Its inner Jordan measure vanishes, since its complement is dense; however, its outer Jordan measure does not vanish, since it cannot be less than (in fact, is equal to) its Lebesgue measure.
 Also, a bounded open set is not necessarily Jordan measurable.
 For example, the complement of the fat Cantor set (within the interval) is not.
 A bounded set is Jordan measurable if and only if its indicator function is Riemann-integrable, and the value of the integral is its Jordan measure.

 Equivalently, for a bounded set $B$ the inner Jordan measure of $B$ is the Lebesgue measure of the topological interior of $B$ and the outer Jordan measure is the Lebesgue measure of the closure.
 From this it follows that a bounded set is Jordan measurable if and only if its topological boundary has Lebesgue measure zero.
 (Or equivalently, if the boundary has Jordan measure zero; the equivalence holds due to compactness of the boundary.)